dbmcclain/Lisp-Actors/README.md

 where the sums extend over the NRows.
 Vector v has NCols elements.
 So sending the KEM entails sending (NCols+1)*NBits.
 This is generally larger than for LWE Lattice Encryption.

 But notice that the sum of two cryptotexts is the encryption of the sum of their messages.
 And scaling a cryptotext by some constant is the encryption of the scaled message.
 No noise buildup, and you can do this indefinitely without loss of precision.
-Sadly, we can multiply two cryptotexts.
+Sadly, we can't multiply two cryptotexts.

 At his/her end, the recipient simply takes their Secret Key vector, forms a vector dot product with the cryptotext vector row-sum, and subtracts that from the scalar sum.
 Voila!
 There lies the 256-bit message.